-Row No. Description Hong Kong basis Basel III basis Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 351,514 351,444 19 Explanation For the purpose of determining the total amount of signicapital instruments issued by financial sector entities, an amount of loans, facilities or other credit exposures provicompanies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the Monetary Authorics such facility was granted, or any such other credit expositions of the AI's business.
-Al is required to agided by it to any of is sector entity, as if sometimes or some entity, except whereity that any such load igregate any its connected such loans, synthetic holdings te the Al in was made, any Therefore, the amount to be deducted as reported in row 19 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 19 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the Al's connected companies which were subject to deduction under the Hong Kong approach.
+Row No. Description Hong Kong basis Basel III basis Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 339,196 334,475 19 For the purpose of determining the total amount of signic capital instruments issued by financial sector entities, an amount of loans, facilities or other credit exposures prove companies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the MA that any such was granted, or any such other credit exposure was incurable business.
+Therefore, the amount to be deducted as a than that required under Basel III.
+The amount reported this box represents the amount reported in row 19 (i.e. the Kong basis") adjusted by excluding the aggregate amount exposures to the AI's connected companies which were Kong approach.
+Al is required to agided by it to any of is sector entity, as if sometiment of the sector entity, except when a loan was made, and it is reported in row 19 rounder the column "Ene amount reported int of loans, facilities igregate any its connected such loans, synthetic holdings te the AI by such facility or course of the may be greater Basel III basis" in under the "Hong or other credit